-Mouse tissue was dissected, fast-froze, and stored in -80°C until use.
-On the experiment day, tissue was homogenized in RIPA buffer (#9806, Cell Signaling) supplemented with a protease inhibitor cocktail (P8340, Sigma-Aldrich) and incubated for 15 minutes at 4C.
-After centrifugation at 13,200 rpm, supernatant containing protein extract was collected, mixed with 1X LDS loading buffer (B0007, Invitrogen) supplemented with 200 mM DTT (BP172-5, Fisher Scientific) and loaded on a 4-15% Mini-Protean TGX Precast Protein Gel.
-Proteins were transferred onto PVDF membranes in Mini Gel Tank at 80V for 180 min.
-Membranes were blocked with 5% milk-TBST or EveryBlot Blocking Buffer (#12010020, Bio-Rad) for 1h at RT then probed with primary antibodies diluted in 5% milk-TBST or EveryBlot Blocking Buffer solution overnight at 4°C. The next day, membranes were washed and probed with horseradish-peroxidase-conjugated secondary antibodies for 1h at RT, incubated in either PierceTM ECL Western Blotting Substrate kit (#32106, Thermo Scientific) or SuperSignalTM west dura extended duration substrate (34076, Invitrogen) and exposed on autoradiography film following development in AFP Mini-Med 90 X-Ray Fil Processor.
+WB.
+Mouse tissue was dissected, fast-frozen, and stored in -80°C until use.
+On the experiment day, tissue was homogenized in RIPA buffer (9806, Cell Signaling) supplemented with a protease inhibitor cocktail (P8340, Sigma-Aldrich) and incubated for 15 minutes at 4°C. After samples were centrifuged at 16,400g at 4°C for 15 minutes, supernatant containing protein extract was collected, mixed with 1× LDS loading buffer (B0007, Invitrogen) supplemented with 200 mM DTT (BP172-5, Thermo Fisher Scientific), and loaded on a 4%-15% Mini-Protean TGX Precast Protein Gel.
+Proteins were transferred onto PVDF membranes in Mini Gel Tank at 80V for 180 minutes.
+Membranes were blocked with 5% milk-TBST or EveryBlot Blocking Buffer (12010020, Bio-Rad) for 1 hour at RT and then probed with primary antibodies diluted in 5% milk-TBST or EveryBlot Blocking Buffer solution overnight at 4°C. The next day, membranes were washed and probed with horseradish-peroxidase-conjugated secondary antibodies for 1 hour at RT, incubated in either Pierce ECL Western Blotting Substrate kit (32106, Thermo Fisher Scientific) or SuperSignal west dura extended duration substrate (34076, Invitrogen), and exposed on autoradiography film following development in AFP Mini-Med 90 X-Ray Fil Processor.
 Exposed films were scanned, and protein bands were quantified using ImageJ.